stormpath/stormpath-documentation/source/auth_n.rst

 Step 3: Map the LDAP Directory as an Account Store for Your Application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Creating an Account Store Mapping between your new LDAP Directory and your Stormpath Application can be done through the REST API, as described in :ref:`create-asm`.
+Creating an Account Store Mapping between your new LDAP Directory and your Stormpath Application can be done as described in :ref:`create-asm`.

 The log-in process will now proceed as it would for :ref:`any other kind of Directory <how-login-works>`.